Asthma

 What Are the Challenges of Asthma in Older Adults?

-Older adults have more asthma symptoms and deaths than younger people.2,3,4 They are also less likely to get the proper diagnosis and treatment they need.
+Older adults have more asthma symptoms and deaths from asthma than younger people.2,3,4 They are also less likely to get the proper diagnosis and treatment they need.
 They also face socioeconomic issues that may affect their asthma management.

 Challenges older adults face when managing asthma: